 Citi is an advertising partner.

-If you need to pay down high-interest debt, good news — the market is heating up for balance transfer cards, and issuers have been increasing the length of 0 percent intro APR offers.
-One such card is the Citi Simplicity® Card, which now has a 0 percent intro APR for 21 months on balance transfers made within the first four months (18.49 percent to 29.24 percent variable APR thereafter).
+If you need to pay down high-interest debt, good news — the Citi Simplicity® Card* is a balance transfer card offering a long 0 percent intro APR offer for 21 months on balance transfers made within the first four months and a 0 percent intro APR on purchases within 12 months of account opening (19.24 percent to 29.99 percent variable APR thereafter for both).
 Although there aren’t any rewards or enhanced benefits to speak of, the card is light on fees — no annual fee, late fees or penalty rates.

 Citi Simplicity Card benefits